Meet my favorite salad.

 In a small bowl, combine the fresh lemon juice with a spoonful of Stone Ground mustard.

-At this point, you could add a few drops of liquid stevia, and be done–> but, this next step takes the dressing over the top.
+At this point, you could add a few drops of liquid stevia, or a touch of honey, and be done–> but, this next step takes the dressing over the top.

 Pour over your salad, and devour!